Early exterior shot of Pewabic Pottery circa 1916

 Pewabic cigarette boxes ‘Prancing Deer’ (left) and fish (right)

-Our debut 2020 Spring Collection pays homage to Pewabic’s past and present.
-These small ceramic pins are little reminders of the perseverance of art, the city we love, and the natural landscape.
+Our 2022 Spring Collection pays homage to Pewabic’s past and present.
+These small ceramic pins, necklaces, and art tiles reminds us of the perseverance of art, the city we love, and the natural landscape.
 Our co-founder spent much of her time meticulously sculpting details inspired by nature.
+Designs like the hexagonal glaze test samples exemplified her passion for glaze formulation and color exploration.